Skip to main content

 1. Create a Team – Set up a workspace for your company, department, or project

-2. Add Databases – Group related data documents into databases within the team
+2. Add Databases – Group related records into databases within the team

 3. Invite Members – Add teammates and assign them appropriate roles

-4. Manage Permissions – Define who can access or modify each database and its data documents
+4. Manage Permissions – Define who can access or modify each database and its records

 At Acme Corp, you might organize AnyDB like this: